CEIBA Intercontinental: History

-In 2009, the Agence France Press (AFP) reported that the CEO of CEIBA Intercontinental Mamadou Jaye, a Senagalese citizen of Gambian origin, left Equatorial Guinea with a suitcase containing 3.5 billion CFA francs (approximately 5 million euros or 6.5 million United States dollars) and spare ATR aircraft parts to negotiate trade deals with Côte d'Ivoire, The Gambia, Ghana, and Senegal and to establish a West African office for CEIBA.
+In 2009, the Agence France Press (AFP) reported that the CEO of CEIBA Intercontinental Mamadou Jaye, a Senegalese citizen of Gambian origin, left Equatorial Guinea with a suitcase containing 3.5 billion CFA francs (approximately 5 million euros or 6.5 million United States dollars) and spare ATR aircraft parts to negotiate trade deals with Côte d'Ivoire, The Gambia, Ghana, and Senegal and to establish a West African office for CEIBA.
 The report said that Jaye never returned to Equatorial Guinea.
 Jaye denied that he took money from the company and filed a lawsuit against Rodrigo Angwe, the Malabo-based correspondent for Agence France Presse and Radio France Internationale (RFI) who submitted the story.
 Angwe used an employee as a source; the employee said that he received the information from the internet.
 After the employee's admission, AFP and RFI retracted the story.
 Jaye accused Angwe of publishing the internet article himself.

-The airline was on the list of air carriers banned in the European Union but it currently has scheduled direct flights from Malabo to Madrid via a wetlease agreement with White Airways.
+It continues to operate regional and internal flights.

+In 2022 it was announced the company would be privatised.
+In 2024 CEIBA was discussing selling a stake in the company to Ethiopian Airlines after an official expression of interest CEIBA is one among a number of state businesses due to be sold off under a 2019 IMF deal.